GenesysCloudBlueprints/ionic-mobile-open-messaging-blueprint/blueprint/index.md

 ### Create an OAuth client in Genesys Cloud

+1. Log in to your Genesys Cloud organization.
-1. In Genesys Cloud, navigate to **Admin** > **OAuth** and click **Add Client**.
+2. Navigate to **Admin** > **OAuth** and click **Add Client**.
-2. Create an OAuth client with the following options:
-   1. Enter a name for the client and select **Client Credentials** as the Grant Type.
+3. Enter a name for the client.
+4. Under **Grant Types**, select **Client Credentials**.
-   2. Click the **Roles** tab and select the role that has the following permissions:
+5. Click the **Roles** tab and select the role that has the following permissions:
-      1. Analytics > conversationDetail > View
+      * Analytics > conversationDetail > View
-      2. Conversation > message > All Permissions
+      * Conversation > message > All Permissions
+6. Click **Save**.
-3. Click **Save** and note the **Client ID** and **Client Secret** fields to use in the AWS Lambda setup.
+7. Note the **Client ID** and **Client Secret** values to use in the AWS Lambda setup.

 ### Create the Amazon DynamoDB tables

-1. Create a table for Open messaging transcript.
-   The persistent storage for the chat transcript that the Genesys Cloud writes to when an agent replies to a customer.
+1. Create a table to provide persistent storage of the chat transcript that the Genesys Cloud creates when an agent replies to a customer.
 Add the following columns to the table:
-   1. id
+   * id
       * type - String
       * Partition Key
-   2. channelTime
+   * channelTime
       * type - String
       * Sort Key
-2. Create a table for the Notifications.
-This table is for pushing notifications to the app and used only with the API.
+2. Optionally create a table used for notifications that are pushed with the API.
 If you want Genesys Cloud to write to this table, then you must incorporate a data action to call the API.
-This table is optional only if you have the Notifications tab in the app.
+This table is needed only if you have the Notifications tab in the app.
 Add the following columns to the table:
-   1. id
+   * id
       * type - String
       * Partition Key
-   2. channelTime
+   * channelTime
       * type - String
       * Sort Key

 ### Create an AWS S3 bucket

-To store any media sent from the Ionic front-end app, create an Amazon S3 bucket storage.
+To store any media sent from the Ionic front-end app, in AWS create an S3 bucket.
 The S3 bucket must have public read access for the objects.
-Ensure that you implement the security measures that are in line with your company.
+Ensure that you implement the security measures that your company requires.

-### Create a Lambda function with NodeJs
+### Create a NodeJs Lambda function

-1. Create a Lambda function with NodeJS in your AWS account.
+1. Create a Node.js Lambda function in your AWS account.
 2. Configure the Environment variables of the function using the following keys:
-   * GC_CLIENT_ID and GC_CLIENT_SECRET - Genesys Cloud OAuth client.
+   * GC_CLIENT_ID and GC_CLIENT_SECRET - Genesys Cloud OAuth client
-   * TRANSCRIPT_TABLE_NAME - The name of the table created in DynamoDB.
+   * TRANSCRIPT_TABLE_NAME - The name of the table created in DynamoDB
-   * NOTIFICATION_TABLE_NAME - The name of the table created for notifications in DynamoDB.
+   * NOTIFICATION_TABLE_NAME - The name of the table created for notifications in DynamoDB
-   * S3_URL_BUCKET - URL of the S3 bucket that stores the media files.
+   * S3_URL_BUCKET - URL of the S3 bucket that stores the media files
-3. Grant access to the Lambda function so that it allows the following services via IAM:
+3. Grant access to the Lambda function so that it allows the following services via an IAM role:
-   * PutObject - Adds an object to the S3 bucket.
+   * PutObject - Adds an object to the S3 bucket
-   * Scan, Query, GetItem, and PutItem - For the Amazon DynamoDB tables that you have created in the previous step.
+   * Scan, Query, GetItem, and PutItem - For the Amazon DynamoDB tables that you created previously
 4. Package and deploy the Lambda function:
-    1. To install the function, run `npm install` in the ./lambda-backend folder.
+    1. To install the function, navigate to your local repository for this blueprint solution.
+In the ./lambda-backend folder, run `npm install`.
-    2. To package the function, create a zip of the node_module folder and the index.js file.
+    2. To package the function, create a zip file of the node_module folder and the index.js file.
-    3. To deploy the function, upload the zip to Lambda using the AWS console.
+    3. To deploy the function, use the AWS console to upload the zip file to the Lambda function.
 5. Deploy the Lambda function.

 ### Add an Amazon API Gateway to the Lambda function

-Add an Amazon API gateway to your Lambda function.
 1. Create a REST API.
 2. You can use the Open API Definition to import the API resources and methods.
 3. Associate each method with the Lambda function.
 4. Set up a mock Lambda integration.
-5. For a mock integration, enable CORS by creating an OPTIONS method to return the required Method Response headers:
+5. For the mock integration, enable CORS by creating an OPTIONS method that returns the required Method Response headers:
    * `Access-Control-Allow-Headers`
    * `Access-Control-Allow-Methods`
    * `Access-Control-Allow-Origin`